How To Ride The Bus

 Can I Take My Bicycle On the Bus?

 Yes, you can take your bicycle on any bus!
-Most buses have racks on the front that can accommodate up to two bicycles, while the I-15 Premium Express buses have compartments underneath to store multiple bikes.
+Most buses have racks on the front that can accommodate up to two bicycles, while the I-15 Rapid Express buses have compartments underneath to store multiple bikes.
 When the bus pulls up to your stop, just tell the driver that you’ll be securing your bike to the rack and the driver will wait for you.
 Then board and pay your fare.
 When you get off the bus, be sure to tell the driver you'll be removing your bike.

 Can The Bus Accommodate My Mobility Aid?